ANRC2020/siddiquiabbas.github.io/README.md

 Leveraged Docker, Kubernates, and Azure to implement a robust end to end machine learning service API and to host and scale it in the cloud.
 Implemented a BERT model for text classification for textual setiment analysis.

-### Naive Bayes Text Classification Using Hadoop
-Leveraged Hadoop to train a Naive Bayes text classifier at scale.
-Implemented the theroy from scratch and optimized the parellization of tasks to train and classify ~100,000 text samples on a 4-core virtual machine.

 <br />

 ### Time Series Forecasting and Statistical Analysis of CO2 Emissions Trends